Clementi MRT station: East West Line

 The station opened for a public preview on 27 and 28 February 1988, before operations commenced on 12 March that year.
 On the opening day, Clementi station was the most visited station among the Phase IA stations, with 80,000 recorded trips and 125,618 passengers.

 In 2012, half-height platform screen doors was installed at this station as part of the Land Transport Authority's (LTA) programme to improve safety in MRT stations.
-High-volume low-speed fans were installed above the platforms of the station between 2012 and 2013 as part of a national programme to improve ventaliation at station platforms.
+High-volume low-speed fans were installed above the platforms of the station between 2012 and 2013 as part of a national programme to improve ventilation at station platforms.

 Two new link bridges, along with new fare gates and escalators, opened in 2015 to improve connectivity to new flats near the station.
 Noise barriers were installed along the viaduct stretch from Clementi Road to Clementi station as part of a S$17 million (US$ million) contract awarded to CKT Thomas Pte Ltd in January 2015.
 Another set of noise barriers from Clementi Avenue 4 to Lempeng Drive were installed from 2018 to 2020.